OpenNebula/addon-storpool/docs/advanced_configuration.md

 ### volatile2dev.py

-The script will reconfigure the volatile disks from file to device when the disk's TM_MAD is _storpool_
+The script will reconfigure the volatile disks from file to device when the VM disk's TM_MAD is _storpool_

 ```xml
     <disk type='file' device='disk'>